SunnySummit/PLUMGEN/_README.txt

 	No, although donations are accepted.

 	-Will my exported biome mod break after game updates?
 	If it breaks, import your mod and export it again.
-Note: wait for MBINCompiler to update after game updates (see: https://github.com/monkeyman192/MBINCompiler/releases).
+Note: wait for MBINCompiler update after game updates (see: https://github.com/monkeyman192/MBINCompiler/releases).
-	Although rare, if a new game update fundamentally changes game structure or biome files, wait for a PLUMGEN update, then download the app again.
+	Although typically rare, if a new game update fundamentally changes game structure/biome files, wait for a PLUMGEN update, then download the app again.

 	-The PLUMGEN window looks blurry and parts are cut-off by the edge of the window, like the tooltip.
 	This shouldn't happen after v1.0.
 If it does, please let me know.

+	-I changed the language, and now text elements appear cut off, like the tooltip/info box.
+	Simply expand the window.
+This should let you see the rest of the text.
+Some translations require more space than the English version.

+	-Some translations are not accurate.
+	Yeah, I used DeepL and a few other machine learning sources to translate.
+If you can, please open a new bug on nexus or issue on github with any suggested improvements. :)

 	Others: TBD.